gaconkzk/Universal-LPC-spritesheet/README.md

 Online Version
 ==============
-Guarav0 Has created an online version of the Universal Sprite Sheet, located at http://gaurav.munjal.us/Universal-LPC-Spritesheet-Character-Generator
+I Has created an online version of the Universal Sprite Sheet, located at http://sprite-generator.herokuapp.com/

 Abbreviations
 =============